redox-os/redox/crates/os/README.md

 Note: This document is outdated.

-This document will descripe Osmium an *archive* format.
+This document will describe Osmium an *archive* format.
 Note that Osmium intends to be an archive format and not an compression, encryption, or anything else format.